thsconline/cli/README.md

 --- _get_ - the path to retrieve files from (drop extension, see examples below)

 Examples:
-  >> GET value of /s/yr12/Maths/trialpapers_extension2  will grab all files associated with this website.
-In this case it will grab the Maths Ext 2 trial papers.
+  > GET value of /s/yr12/Maths/trialpapers_extension2  will grab all files associated with this website.
+In this case it will grab the Maths Ext 2 trial papers.<

-  >> GET value of /json/5340 will grab all files linked with view number 5340.
-In this case wil
+  > GET value of /json/5340 will grab all files linked with view number 5340.
+In this case will download all the HSC papers for Maths Ext 2 <

 --- _filter_ - filter out particular files (use w. sol to grab files with solutions)

 Examples
-  >> FILTER value of James Ruse, wil grab all James Ruse papers on a page
+  > FILTER value of James Ruse, wil grab all James Ruse papers on a page <
-  >> FILTER value of 2019, wil grab all 2019 on a page
+  > FILTER value of 2019, wil grab all 2019 on a page <

 --- _filepath_ - output folder path.

  Examples
-  >> FILEPATH value of C:\Temp will download all files to the C:\Temp folder
+  > FILEPATH value of C:\Temp will download all files to the C:\Temp folder <